hal/halos-distribution/README.md

 You can set up everything in one go `./setup.sh all`, or do it incrementally.
 The latter is useful if you first want to start halOS and then start the demo services.

-For halOS [quay.io/halconsole/halos](https://quay.io/repository/halconsole/halos) is used.
+The script deploys halOS from [quay.io/halconsole/halos](https://quay.io/repository/halconsole/halos) and exposes a secure route.
+Please use `oc get route halos --output jsonpath={.spec.host}` to get the hostname.
 The demo services are based on [quay.io/hpehl/wildfly-halos-demo](https://quay.io/repository/hpehl/wildfly-halos-demo), [quay.io/hpehl/quarkus-halos-demo](https://quay.io/repository/hpehl/quarkus-halos-demo) and [quay.io/halconsole/wildfly](https://quay.io/repository/halconsole/wildfly).

 ## Cleanup